Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Introduction

 \textbf{\textit{Solution 2: UltraTAG-S: An Instance of UltraTAG for Sparse Scenarios.}} To address Limitation 2, we propose UltraTAG-S, as detailed in Sec.~\ref{sec:our method}.
 UltraTAG-S is composed of three key modules: (1)LLM-based Robustness Enhancement, (2)LM-based Resilient Representation Learning, and (3)Graph-Enhanced Robust Classifier, as illustrated in Figure~\ref{fig:model2}.
 To simulate real-world sparse scenarios, we randomly remove node texts and edges from the graph according to a certain ratio.
-Module 1 of UltraTAG-S employs edge-based text propagation techniques and LLM-based text enhancement techniques to address node sparsity.
-Module 2 designs a similarity and PageRank-based important node selector and an LLM-based edge predictor to handle the edge sparsity challenge.
-Module 3 incorporates a graph structure learning module to further enhance structural robustness.
+Module 1 includes edge-based text propagation and LLM-based text augmentation to address node sparsity, PageRank-based node selector and LLM-based edge reconfigurator to handle edge sparsity.
+Module 2 uses LM to get enhanced node embedding.
+Module 3 incorporates a joint graph structure learning module to further enhance robustness.

-\textbf{\textit{Our Contributions:}} (1)\underline{\textit{A Unified Framework.}} We adopt a novel perspective to systematically examine all existing methods for TAG learning and introduce UltraTAG, a unified and domain-adaptive paradigm which can extend to UltraTAG-X. (2)\underline{\textit{A Robust Method.}} Expanding on UltraTAG, we propose UltraTAG-S, a robust TAG learning framework designed specifically for sparse scenarios.
-(3)\underline{\textit{SOTA Performance.}} Our proposed UltraTAG-S achieves SOTA performance and optimal robustness in evaluations among 7 datasets spanning four distinct domains not only in ideal but also in sparse scenarios, exhibiting minimal performance degradation, as shown in Figure~\ref{fig:intro}.
+\textbf{\textit{Our Contributions:}} (1) \underline{\textit{A Unified Framework.}} We adopt a novel perspective to systematically examine all existing methods for TAG learning and introduce UltraTAG, a unified and domain-adaptive paradigm which can extend to UltraTAG-X. (2) \underline{\textit{A Robust Method.}} Expanding on UltraTAG, we propose UltraTAG-S, a robust TAG learning framework designed specifically for sparse scenarios.
+(3) \underline{\textit{SOTA Performance.}} Our proposed UltraTAG-S achieves SOTA performance and optimal robustness in evaluations among 7 datasets not only in ideal but also in sparse scenarios, exhibiting minimal performance degradation.